jjloomis/adobe-audition-basic-audio-editing/open-an-existing-multitrack-session.md

 To continue working on an existing Multitrack Session, you'll open the SESX file in your project folder.

-Note: When you open an existing Multitrack Session, only WAV files that have been added to tracks will appear in the Files area.
+Note: When you open an existing Multitrack Session, only WAV files that have been added to tracks will appear in the Files panel \(upper-left corner.\)

 To work with WAV files that were previously saved or copied to your project folder, you'll need to import those WAV files into your Multitrack Session.